jmeas/Shepherd/README.md

 Views work with 4 core functions that correspond to the four HTTP methods: `GET`, `POST`, `PUT`, and `DELETE`.
 In this way, Shepherd promotes building RESTful webapps.

-By default, Shepherd responds to any `GET` requests with a 200 OK response, while the other three are responded to with `403 FORBIDDEN`.
+By default, Shepherd responds to any `GET` requests with a 200 OK response, while the other three are given a `403 FORBIDDEN`.

 There's one other helper function: `GET_Ajax`.
 If this function exists when your page is accessed via Ajax, it will be called instead of the regular `GET` function.